 You will need a PC, some patience and the ability to follow directions in order to modify Opera Mini.
 If you lack any of those or want someone else to do the work, skip to the end of this post for a link to an already modified version of Opera Mini.

 Obtain an official copy of the Opera Mini jad file.
-You can download the unsigned versions of Opera Mini directlty to your PC from www.opera.com/mobile/download/versions/
+You can download the unsigned versions of Opera Mini directly to your PC from www.opera.com/mobile/download/versions/

 The trouble with unsigned apps is that on most phones you will get annoying pop-up messages asking you to allow Opera Mini to connect.
 On some phones you only get one pop-up when you first start Opera Mini but on others you get pop-ups every time you click a link which makes Opera Mini almost unusable.
 A few phones won't allow unsigned apps to connect at all.

-- Go to m.opera.com using the Opera PC browser
+- Go to m.opera.com using the Firefox browser

 - Click "Other Download Options"